With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • coughing up blood.

-With blood loss of any intensity, the patient has a gradual decrease in iron and red blood cells in the blood, as a result of which the symptoms of anemia increase.
-After a while, all internal organs, especially the heart and brain, will suffer from oxygen starvation in a person.
+With blood loss of any intensity, the patient experiences a gradual decrease in iron and red blood cells in the blood, as a result of which the symptoms of anemia increase.
+Over time, all internal organs, especially the heart and brain, will suffer from oxygen starvation.
 With significant bleeding, hemorrhagic shock develops.
 Each affected organ has its own signs of parenchymal bleeding:

 Parenchymal organs

-Pain in the liver, impaired consciousness, headaches, bloody vomiting, blood in the feces.
+Pain in the liver area, impaired consciousness, headaches, bloody vomiting, blood in the stool.

-Urine staining red, pronounced pain in the lower back, nausea, vomiting, fever.
+Discoloration of urine in a pronounced red color pain syndrome in the lower back, nausea, vomiting, increased body temperature.

 Severe dry cough, mucous sputum mixed with blood clots, rapid breathing, wheezing.